tldr-pages/tldr/pages/common/bash.md

 `bash -x {{path/to/script.sh}}`

-- Execute a script and stop at a first [e]rror:
+- Execute a script and stop at the first [e]rror:

 `bash -e {{path/to/script.sh}}`